dtuukkanen/dtuukkanen/README.md

 ========================================================================================================================================
 Computer Science Student
 ----------------------------
-I'm second year software engineering student at LUT University.
+I'm second year computer science student at LUT University.
 I have a strong passion for computers and IT in general.

 * 🌍  I'm based in Finland
 * 🧠  I'm learning data structures and algorithms, full stack, cyber security, testing